 ‘Evidently, you can’t.
 Look I’m just trying to help you.
 Stop being such a proud jerk,’ I hissed, turning around to face him.
 Big mistake.
 I had intended to show him how angry I was and how he wasn’t intimidating me.

-Instead I turned around and looked up, suddenly realising how tall he was.
+Instead I turned around and looked up, to find him looming over me.
 Was he always that tall?
-My angry eyes instantly vanished the second that they met his magical grey ones.
-I found myself searching again for the shades of blue and green that I had seen the day before.
+The anger that I was sure was in my eyes instantly vanished the second that they met his magical grey ones.
+Standing this close I once again found myself searching again for the shades of blue and green that I had seen the day before.

 I realised quickly that I was staring and broke the eye contact, feeling the familiar flush creep its way onto my cheeks.
 I started to back away and once again walked straight into the stool behind me, hissing in pain as I hit my ankle off of the wooden bar at the bottom it.
 Great.
 That’ll be another bruise to add to the collection.